top of page

 “’Sup,” Thomas would say when we passed each other in the hall, which I gathered is not how people from the 1940s spoke, but you adopt the parlance of those around you.
 That’s how accents happen and it’s no different with the dead and the living, which are actually confusing terms that happen to get used like everyone knows exactly what they mean.

 They say that no matter what situation you’re in, no matter how hard, you’ll eventually act like you did before the new situation started.
 Show the regular signs of life.
 Which doesn’t mean totally.
 But your pain won’t carry though every word that you say.
 You won’t walk around crying.
-People in jail smile and laugh.
+People in prison smile and laugh, including the falsely convicted.
 Even people in worse things, like concentration camps.

 I saw a picture in history class.
 Two girls at a fence on a winter day you could tell was colder than cold.
 Their fingers poking through the holes.
 The only parts of them that were ever going to get out even for a moment.
 I know, because on the next page you learned what happened to them.
 Each girl had on a single torn mitten.
 They must have had only two between them so they shared.
 A mitten for you, a mitten for me.
 And there they were, laughing.